JoacoEsteban/vind-docs/how-does-vind-work.md

 }
 ```

-This tight package of attributes and tag names is enough for Vind to locate the element in successive sessions (we'll talk about this hassle in the future).
+This tight package of attributes and tag names is enough for Vind to locate the element in successive sessions (I'll expand on this in the future.
+It comes with complications).

-Once this information is compiled Vind saves the binding and it's available to use as the element you clicked has been cached before.
-The clever trick happens once you reload the page and try to use your just-baked binding...
+Once this information is compiled Vind saves the binding.
+It is now available to use as we have a direct reference to the bound element by the click event.
+The clever trick happens once you reload the page and try to use your freshly-baked binding...

-## Element resolution algorithm
+## Element resolution algorithm {#element-resolution-algorithm}

 ![screenshot of of highlighted element using Vind](https://i.imgur.com/CKDTA4S.png)

-So when you reload the page and try to use the binding there's some clever tricks going on and all that information we recollected before comes into play.
+So when you reload the page and try to use your binding there will be some clever tricks going on where all that information we recollected before will come into play.

 Vind is lazy when it comes to element resolution.
 I might change this in the future but for now Vind just tries to locate a binding's element once you execute it or when you hover over the button in order to highlight it.

 So what happens in that case?
 How does Vind manage to find the bound element in a new DOM?
 That's the element resolution algorithm's job.

-In short what it does is grab the tag name, grab all attributes, generate an XPath expression
+In short what it does is grab the **tag name**, grab **all attributes**, generate an **[XPath](https://www.w3schools.com/xml/xpath_intro.asp) expression**
-and query the current document.
+and **query the document**.
 Let's see a selector based off the computed object from before:

 ```xml
 //a[starts-with(href, 'https://vind-works.io')][@name='link to Vind's homepage'][text()='Try Vind']
 ```

-If the result is exactly one element then that element is treated as the result and gets returned.
+If the result of this query is **exactly one element** then we can say we found it.
 If not, then these nuances kick in until we get a one-element result:

-1. The algorithm will try all combinations of attributes amounting to 2^x, being x the amount of attributes (see Pascal's triangle for a visual representation):
+1. The algorithm will try all combinations of attributes amounting to $2^x$, being x the amount of attributes (see [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal's_triangle) for a visual representation):

 ```xml
 //a[starts-with(href, 'https://vind-works.io')][@name='link to Vind's homepage'][text()='Try Vind']